 Oooh how naughty- Naked Ladies on show.

 It always intrigues me that the map is filled with place names but when you get to- say, Wallingford there's almost nothing there!
-There is in fact an old homestead just beyond this wool shed that boasts some very boutique and expensive accommodation and fine dining.
+There is in fact an old homestead just beyond this wool shed that boasts some very boutique and

 Just in the entrance there is a sign that simply says "Rest Area" and then there's a piece of gate.